 COUN 5387 (3-3-0) Research Methods

 A study of the scientific method of social and psychological research in order to aid the student in understanding the theoretical bases of scientific research.
 The student will develop a working knowledge of the research methods and problems associated with doing human research.
 The student will gain the ability to recognize both excellent and poor quality research and research methods.
-Fall, Spring.
+Fall, Spring, Online.

 Prerequisite: Undergraduate statistics.